-18.7 Building Contracts
+18.7 Works Contracts

-Building contracts are the responsibility of the Board of Management with advice provided by the Chief Operating Officer and Executive Team and where necessary external professional advisors.
+Works contracts will be reported to the Board of Management with advice provided by the Chief Operating Officer and Executive Team, and where necessary external professional advisors.

-Proposals will normally be initiated as a result of planned capital developments, or in response to requests from academic departments and support departments.
+Proposals will normally be initiated, as a result of, planned capital developments, or in response to requests from academic departments and support departments.

-Managing Consultants may be appointed if the project, as determined by the Board of Management, is too large or too specialised for the Facilities department to manage.
+Managing Consultants may be appointed if the project, as determined by the Board of Management, is too large or too specialised for the Estate & Facilities department to manage.
 Appointments shall be subject to tendering and other procurement procedures where appropriate.

-Proposals shall be presented in the form of costings, and/or investment appraisals as appropriate, prepared in conjunction with the Chief Operating Officer for Board of Management consideration and approval.
-Investment appraisals should comply with Scottish Funding Council guidance.
+Proposals shall be presented in the form of costings, and/or financial/investment appraisals as appropriate, prepared in conjunction with the Chief Operating Officer for Board of Management consideration and approval.
+Financial/Investment appraisals should comply with Scottish Funding Council guidance.

 Following consideration, and approval by the Board of Management, submissions should be forwarded to the Scottish Funding Council where appropriate.
 If the required agreement is secured from the Scottish Funding Council, the relevant procedural rules should be followed.
-Scottish Funding Council guidance on best practice should be followed even when

-Scottish Funding Council approval is not required.
+Scottish Funding Council guidance on best practice should be followed even when Scottish Funding Council approval is not required.

 The achievement of value for money will be an objective in the awarding of all contracts.

-Capital Projects require outline approval from the SFC and Scottish Government.
+Major capital projects require outline business case approval from the SFC and Scottish Government (if in receipt of direct Scottish Government funding).

-18.8 Scottish and EU Regulations
+18.8 Scottish and UK Regulations

-The Chief Operating Officer is responsible for ensuring that the College complies with its legal obligations under Scottish and EU procurement legislation.
-Scottish procurement regulations apply to contracts with a value of £50,000.00 or greater up to EU procurement regulations which apply to written contracts for all forms of procurement, purchase or hire with a total value exceeding the current EU threshold value.
+The Chief Operating Officer is responsible for ensuring that the College complies with its legal obligations under Scottish and UK procurement legislation.
+Scottish procurement regulations apply to contracts with a value of £50,000 or greater up to UK procurement regulations which apply to written contracts for all forms of procurement, purchase or hire with a total value exceeding the current GPA threshold value.

-The Scottish regulations require that the value of same or similar purchases over any4-year period must be aggregated and that where that calculation exceeds £50,000.00 then the Scottish procurement regulations will apply to all future purchases
+The Scottish regulations require that the value of same or similar purchases over any 4-year period must be aggregated and that where that calculation exceeds £50,000 then the Scottish procurement regulations will apply to all future purchases.

-It is the responsibility of Executive Team members to ensure that their members of staff comply with the Scottish and EU regulations by notifying the Chief Operating Officer of any purchase that is likely to exceed the thresholds This will need to be done well in advance in order to permit advertisements in journals such as the Official Journal of the European Union (OJEU).
+It is the responsibility of Executive Team members to ensure that their members of staff comply with the Scottish and UK regulations by notifying the Chief Operating Officer of any purchase that is likely to exceed the thresholds This will need to be done well in advance, in order to permit advertisements in journals such as the Public Contracts Scotland (PCS) and UK Government's Find a Tender Service (FTS).